-Residents of Chorley have access to 297 sites classed as open space, covering 852 hectares and circa 100 playing pitch sites covering approximately 98 hectares.
+Residents of Chorley have access to 319 sites classed as open space, covering over 860 hectares and circa 100 playing pitch sites covering approximately 100 hectares.
 Chorley is identified as a growth area in Lancashire with an estimated 6,000 dwellings to be built by 2026 with a population expected to rise to up to 118,000.
 New open spaces will be created as part of this development to serve the growing community.
+We have created an additional 30 sites since 2012 alone.

 Chorley Council is committed to a programme of investment in our parks, playing pitches and open spaces to sustain quality spaces and outdoor facilities for everyone to enjoy.
-We also face significant with ever more pressure to reduce council spending, we need to ensure that the management and maintenance of our parks is efficient and providing value for money.
+We also face significant challenges with ever more pressure to reduce council spending, we need to ensure that the management and maintenance of our parks is efficient and provides value for money.
 However, we don't do this alone.
 We welcome input and assistance from many partners, groups and volunteers who, like us, are committed to enhancing and protecting our green spaces.

-We are consulting on this draft strategy to share the priorities and improvements that we've identified and we welcome your views and ideas.
+This strategy is a working document and will be evaluated and adapted through the five years.
+Working together we will deliver the priorities and improvements that we've identified and we welcome your views and ideas throughout this process.